tjfisher19/uscots2021_presentation/README.md

 * GGally
 * knitr

-You can install all these packages in R/RStudio with the comment `install.packages(c("tidyverse", "ggfortify", "GGally", "knitr") )`.
-If asked to install from source, selected No.
+You can install all these packages in R/RStudio with the command `install.packages(c("tidyverse", "ggfortify", "GGally", "knitr") )`.
+If asked to install from source, select No.

 ## Textbook